anthonyaxenov/my-env/README.md

 ## Requirements

+* Ubuntu >= 20.04 (not tested with version < 20)
 * `bash`, `zsh` or other `sh`-compatible shell
 * `make` (optional but recommended)
 * `wget` (necessary for some scripts)
 * `git` (necessary for some scripts)

+If some dependecies are missed for some of these scripts it is enougth to run `./install/apt` in most cases.

 ## Usage